 RITS is owned and operated by the Bank.
 The RITS Regulations form the legal basis for all material aspects of RITS.
-The Reserve Bank seeks external legal advice on material amendments to the RITS Regulations and associated contractual agreements, including, where relevant, on the interaction of such amendments with Australian and New South Wales laws and regulations.
+The Bank seeks external legal advice on material amendments to the RITS Regulations and associated contractual agreements, including, where relevant, on the interaction of such amendments with Australian and New South Wales laws and regulations.
 While the RITS Regulations are comprehensive, changes in functionality and activity since its launch have added to their complexity.

-The Bank has commenced a comprehensive review of the RITS Regulations with the aim of identifying areas where the clarity of the RITS Regulations could usefully be enhanced.
+Based on this information, Payments Policy Department's assessment is that RITS has observed the requirements of Principle 1 during the 2014 Assessment period.
+Nonetheless, the Bank has commenced a review of the RITS Regulations with the aim of identifying any areas where the clarity of the RITS Regulations could be improved.
+To ensure that RITS continues to meet international best practice, it is recommended that the Bank continue this review.

-Based on this information, the Bank's assessment is that RITS has observed the requirements of Principle 1 during the 2013 Assessment period.
 The legal basis of RITS is described in further detail under the following Key Considerations.